Thatcher's dramatic 1990 fall: "Stabbed in the front"

 By David Storey

-At some point in her 11-year rule, Margaret Thatcher adopted the royal prerogative of referring to herself in the plural - as when she announced the birth of a child to her daughter Carol in 1989.
+At some point in her 11-year rule, Margaret Thatcher adopted the royal prerogative of referring to herself in the plural - as when she announced the birth of a child to her son Mark in 1989.

 "We have become a grandmother," she declared archly, suggesting to those Britons who resented her hectoring style that their first woman prime minister may be on the verge of usurping the Queen of England.

-Note: (This story was corrected in first paragraph to say son Mark instead of daughter Carol)